zakyikow/Immoly/README.md

 ## How It Worked

 1. **Data Collection**:
-   - Scraped real estate listings from multiple Swiss property websites using custom scripts.
+   - Scraped real estate listings from multiple Swiss property websites.

 2. **Data Processing and Analysis**:
-   - Used Python within Jupyter Notebooks to clea and analyze the scraped data.
+   - Used Python within Jupyter Notebooks to clean and analyze the scraped data.
    - Calculated relevant metrics (average price per m², ROI, etc.).
    - Exported the processed results as CSV files for further use.